JetBrains/kotlin-native/samples/README.md

 # Samples

 This directory contains a set of samples demonstrating how one can work with Kotlin/Native.
-The samples can be built using Gradle built tool.
+The samples can be built using Gradle build tool.
 See `README.md` in sample directories to learn more about specific samples and the building process.

 **Note**: If the samples are built from a source tree (not from a distribution archive) the compiler built from